Accelerated Opiate Detox FAQs

 6. How long should I be on Naltrexone Therapy after opioid detox?

 Naltrexone is a medicine that blocks the opioid receptors in a person’s brain — which means it dramatically reduces cravings when they’re taking it.
 In certain locations, we offer ongoing support, long-lasting naltrexone therapy treatments, and case management to keep patients on the path to sobriety.
 It is non-addictive and does not block the body’s natural endorphins.
-And if someone uses an opioid while they are on Naltrexone, the medicine can help prevent the patient from feeling high.
+And if someone uses an opioid while they are on Naltrexone, the medicine can help reduce the patient’s ability to feel high.

 The Coleman Institute has historically been a leader in the use of long-acting formulations of Naltrexone, using both implants and injections.
 Vivitrol® is an injectable form of naltrexone that is FDA-approved for use in the treatment of both Opioid Use Disorder (OUD) and Alcohol Use Disorder (AUD).
 For the best chance of a successful opiate detox and lifelong recovery, we recommend that most patients continue with their Naltrexone therapy for a year after completing detox to give them enough time to develop new, healthy habits.